 - A non-science degree from a regionally accredited college or university.

 - 3.5 minimum undergraduate grade point average; exceptions may be considered for applicants whose college graduation was several years ago; Transfer credits that are not included in the GPA calculation of an applicant's degree-granting institution will be considered when determining the cumulative GPA for admission to this program.

 - GRE scores above the 50th percentile for both verbal and quantitative portions (scores may not be more than 5 years old)

-- A two page double-spaced statement detailing your purpose for study, your educational background, your interest in a health professions career and your personal goals.
+- A two page double-spaced statement detailing your purpose for study, your educational background, your interest in a medical, dental, or veterinary career and your personal goals.